acisops/acis_anomaly_pages/source/dpaa_shutdown_bepa.rst

   - Reload the patches and restart DEA housekeeping (|stdgopti|_)
   - Reset the focal plane temperature to -121 :math:`^\circ{\rm C}` (|fptemp_121|_)

+  A CAP to update *txings* values from their defaults to most-recent settings should follow the main recovery CAP if possible.

-* Execute the CAP at the next available comm.
+* Execute the CAPs at the next available comm.
 Reloading the flight software patches can take a half an hour, so ensure that there is enough time in the comm to execute the entire procedure.
 * Write a shift report and distribute to ``sot_shift`` to inform the project that ACIS is restored to its default configuration.

+* Upon warmboot it is essential to update *txings* parameters as quickly as possible to the most recent values in order to prevent undesired radiation triggers.
+  CAP 1622 to update *txings* parameter values is the template for this.
+A template for this is in ``acis_docs/CAPs``: ``CAP1622_TXINGB_SETPARAMS``.

 .. note::

    As of this writing, the ACIS Flight Software Patch level is standard G, optional I, version = 58.
-   Before preparing the CAP, check that this is the correct version.
+   Before preparing the CAPs, check that this is the correct version.

 Impacts
 -------

 * Until the DPA-A is powered back on, science operations will be interrupted.
 * The warmboot of the BEP will reset the parameters of the TXINGS patch to their defaults.
-  They can be updated in the weekly load through a SAR.
+  If not updated during initial recovery as above, *txings* settings should be updated as soon as possible via CAP (see CAP 1622) or SAR to prevent undesired radiation shutdown.
 * After recovery from a DPA-A shutdown, the power status may be in an unusual state (e.g., lower than expected input current) due to FEPs being off.
 This situation should resolve itself with the next observation.